MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_prepare_hardware.md

 ## -description

-TBD - The EVT_ACX_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit is in the prepare hardware phase, using the TBD function is called,  TBD TBD.
+The EVT_ACX_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to add functionality when an ACXCIRCUIT is in the prepare hardware phase.

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [WDF - Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) associated with the specified ACXCIRCUIT.

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+The ACXCIRCUIT object (described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects)) in the prepare hardware phase.

 ### -param ResourcesRaw

-A WDF resource list that describes the raw resources to be used for the prepare hardware phase TBD TBD.
-This is a WDF framework resource-list object that represents a list of hardware resources for a device.
-For more information about raw resources, see [Hardware Resources for Framework-Based Drivers](/windows-hardware/drivers/wdf/raw-and-translated-resources).
+A handle to a framework resource-list object that identifies the raw hardware resources that the Plug and Play manager has assigned to the device.

 ### -param ResourcesTranslated

-A WDF resource list that describes the translated resources to be used for the prepare hardware phase TBD TBD.
-This is a WDF framework resource-list object that represents a list of hardware resources for a device.
-For more information about translated resource lists, see [Raw and Translated Resources](/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers).
+A handle to a framework resource-list object that identifies the translated hardware resources that the Plug and Play manager has assigned to the device.

 ## -returns